Content is a business asset – and to leverage it, you need the ability to adapt it

 These assets can change over time.
 You need an effective way of knowing you have access to the right assets, which brings us to this:

-Make sure your teams are equipped for easy, rapid content creation
+Equip your teams for easy, rapid, content adaptation.

 Effective local branch management involves continued optimization of the core business activities you are involved with on the ground.
 Where you have identified tools and processes that have the potential to make these activities more efficient, it is worth flagging these up with HQ.